Award-winning No Move, No Fee conveyancing for Loughborough home movers

 Stamp Duty on Loughborough properties

-See stamp duty examples for properties in Loughborough:
+The following table illustrates SDLT examples for typical properties in Loughborough:

 |Average sale price (2017)||Stamp Duty|

 Stamp duty relief for first-time buyers in Loughborough

 In Nov 2017, the Chancellor announced that first-time buyers would be exempt from paying stamp duty on homes below £300,000.
 Following a change in April 2016, a higher SDLT rate of 3% is applied for purchases of additional property.
 So if a second property was bought for £228,248 then the SDLT total will be £11,412.40.

 Loughborough conveyancing solicitors should ensure the right amount is calculated.